Shaista Khan: Subahdar of Bengal

-On the death of Mir Jumla II in 1663, Shaista Khan was appointed the Subedar of Bengal.
-As governor, he encouraged trade with Europe, Southeast Asia and other parts of India.
+On the death of Mir Jumla II in 1663, Shaista Khan was appointed the Subahdar of Bengal.
+As governor, he encouraged trade with Europe, Southeast Asia, and other parts of India.
 He consolidated his power by signing trade agreements with European powers.
-Despite his powerful position he remained loyal to Aurangzeb, often mediating trade disputes and rivalries.
-In 1666, Shaista Khan led the campaign to Chittagong and expelled the Portuguese and Magh defender with 300 flotillas.
-The Mughal forces even forced the Portuguese in Sandwip to relinquish their bases to be used as Mughal naval operation.
-Later He banned the English East India Company from Bengal in 1686, beginning the Anglo-Mughal War.
-In 1678, Prince Muhammad Azam Shah was appointed the Subedar of Bengal.
+Despite his powerful position, he remained loyal to Aurangzeb, often mediating trade disputes and rivalries.
+In 1666, Shaista Khan led the campaign to Chittagong and expelled the Portuguese and Magh defenders with 300 flotillas.
+The Mughal forces even forced the Portuguese in Sandwip Island to relinquish their bases to be used as Mughal naval operation.
+Later, he banned the East India Company from Bengal in 1686, beginning the Anglo-Mughal War.
+In 1678, Muhammad Azam Shah was appointed the Subahdar of Bengal.
 In 1680, Shaista Khan was again appointed as the Subedar of Bengal.
 He served his first term from 1663 to 1678 and his second term from 1680 to 1688.

 Construction projects

 Shaista Khan encouraged the construction of modern townships and public works in Dhaka, leading to a massive urban and economic expansion.
-He was a patron of the arts and encouraged the construction of majestic monuments across the province, including mosques, mausoleums and palaces that represented the finest in Indo-Sarcenic and Mughal architecture.
-Khan greatly expanded Lalbagh Fort, Chowk Bazaar Mosque, Saat Masjid and Choto Katra.
-He also supervised the construction of the mausoleum for his daughter Bibi Pari.
+He was a patron of the arts and encouraged the construction of majestic monuments across the province, including mosques, mausoleums, and palaces that represented the finest in Indo-Saracenic and Mughal architecture.
+Khan greatly expanded Lalbagh Fort, Chowk Bazaar Mosque, Sat Gambuj Mosque, and Choto Katra.
+He also supervised the construction of the mausoleum for his daughter Pari Bibi.

 Conquest of Chittagong

 Upon his arrival in Bengal, Shaista Khan was faced with putting down the Arakanese pirates.
 He began by rebuilding the Mughal navy, increasing its Bengal fleet to 300 battle-ready ships within a year.
-He made diplomatic efforts to gain the support of the Dutch East India Company as well as Portugal, With the direct support of the Dutch army, Shaista Khan led the Mughals in an attack on the Arakanese-held Sandwip under the command of Ibn Husain, which lay in Arakanese control.
-The previous Siege of Hooghly by Shaishta Khan were considered by Saugata Bhaduri, professor from Jawaharlal Nehru University, as an attempt by the empire to threaten the Portuguese settlers in Bengal to assist them in conquest of Chittagong.
+He made diplomatic efforts to gain the support of the Dutch East India Company as well as Portugal.
+With the direct support of the Dutch army, Shaista Khan led the Mughals in an attack on the Arakanese held Sandwip under the command of Ibn Husain, which lay in Arakanese control.
+The previous Siege of Hooghly by Shaishta Khan was considered by Saugata Bhaduri, a professor from Jawaharlal Nehru University, as an attempt by the empire to threaten the Portuguese settlers in Bengal to assist them in the conquest of Chittagong.

 Mughal forces succeeded in capturing the island in November 1665.

 Shaista Khan gained a considerable advantage when a conflict erupted between the Arakanese and the Portuguese.
-The Portuguese, led by Captain Moor, set fire to Arakanese fleets and fled to Bhulua where Thanadar Farhad Khan gave them refuge.
+The Portuguese, led by Captain Moor, set fire to Arakanese fleets and fled to Bhulua, where Thanadar Farhad Khan gave them refuge.
 Farhad then sent them off to Shaista.
 By promptly offering protection and support, Shaista secured the aid of the Portuguese against the Arakanese.